-Nathan represents clients in consumer litigation and business disputes, with a focus on complex litigation, consumer class actions, and appeals.
+Nathan represents managed health care clients in provider- and member-facing disputes, with a focus on behavioral health and mental health parity, class actions defense, and appellate advocacy.

 Overview